jz940/wiki-test/README.md

 ## SQL query

-Write a SQL query that given a Wikipedia page returns the 25 most relevant words for that page using the `sqlite` database.
+Will write a SQL query that given a Wikipedia page returns the 25 most relevant words for that page using the `sqlite` database.
 The relevance of a word in a page can be scored dividing the frequency (or relative frequency) of the word in the document by the logarithm `log(Nd/n)`, where `Nd` is the total number of documents and `n` the number of documents in which the word appears.
 This scoring method is known as TF-IDF.

-Feel free to create new columns or tables if you think it will simplify the writing of the query.

-## Useful Python libraries and modules

-Use any libraries you like, these are just some suggestions:

-- `gensim`: Has some functions for working with Wikipedia dumps, for example: `extract_pages` and `filter_wiki`.
-  `extract_pages` allows to iterate over the pages in the dump but it can only operate on decompressed streams;
-  `bz2` compression hence needs to be handled before passing the data to it. `filter_wiki` takes as input a string containing text in the WikiText format and removes all the markup, returning plain text.
-Gensim also has the `simple_preprocess` function that splits the text into words, returning a list of lowercased words in the same order in which they appear in the document.

-- `cytoolz`: The function `frequencies` can be used to calculate the number of times each word appears in a document; if a list is passed to it, it will return a dictionary with a count of the times each item appears in the list.

-## If there is time
+## If there is time later

-Consider changing the `get_dump_url` function to parse the [entry page](https://dumps.wikimedia.org/enwiki/) of the repository to automatically select the latest completed dump; completed dumps are those inside a directory marked with a date (directory `latest` might contain incomplete data).
+Considering changing the `get_dump_url` function to parse the [entry page](https://dumps.wikimedia.org/enwiki/) of the repository to automatically select the latest completed dump; completed dumps are those inside a directory marked with a date (directory `latest` might contain incomplete data).